Using Differential Evolution to avoid local minima in Variational Quantum Algorithms: Methods

-\\ where the first summation stands for the interaction between magnetic dipole moment of adjacent atomic spins $\sigma$, $J_{ij}$ represents the coupling constant between atoms in sites $i,j$ and $n$ is the number of atoms (qubits) in the lattice (circuit).
+where the first summation stands for the interaction between adjacent spins $\sigma \in \{-1,+1\}$, $J_{ij}$ represents the coupling constant between spins in sites $i,j$ and $n$ is the number of sites (qubits) in the lattice (circuit).
 The second summation represents the coupling of individual magnetic moments with an external magnetic field, where $h_i$ is the magnetic field at site $i$.
-In the Ising model, each atom has two possible states $\pm 1$ so that, in a quantum mechanical description, $\sigma$ can be any of the Pauli matrices for all atoms.
+In the Ising model, each site has two possible values $\pm 1$ so that, in a quantum mechanical description, $\sigma$ can be any of the Pauli matrices.

 Focused on the 1D case, we set the magnetic field $h=0$, maximizing the degeneracy of the excited levels, and the interaction constant $J=J_{ij}=1, \forall i,j$.
 So, our Hamiltonian in matrix form is a sum of Pauli strings